-- 6.12 The East of England Plan requires that most of the growth within the plan will be located in the Norwich Policy Area (NPA), and in particular served by greatly enhanced public transport, walking and cycling.
+6.13 Most of the growth within the plan will be located in the Norwich Policy Area (NPA), where it can be best served by greatly enhanced public transport, walking and cycling.
 It will not be possible, however, to accommodate all of the Norwich Policy Area growth within the urban area and therefore other locations in the NPA are identified for major mixed use growth.
-These will be developed in a way that delivers sustainable new communities. - 6.13 Growth locations have been selected because they provide the opportunity for easy access to strategic employment opportunities and high quality public transport routes, do not compromise high quality habitats or mineral resources and are not at risk of fluvial flooding.
+These will be developed in a way that delivers sustainable new communities.

+- 6.14 Growth locations have been selected because they provide the opportunity for easy access to strategic employment opportunities and high quality public transport routes, do not compromise high quality habitats or mineral resources and are not at significant\risk of fluvial flooding.
 A range of locations are proposed to provide a reasonable level of choice for people and the development industry.
 While Long Stratton is not as well related to employment or high quality public transport this is outweighed by the availability of a good range of local jobs, services and other community facilities and the significant local benefits of a development-led bypass.
-To ameliorate the impact of more limited opportunities for non-car trips to strategic employment locations and other facilities in Norwich, it will be particularly important to take a 'whole settlement' approach to the development of Long Stratton to maximise the number of local trips on foot or by cycle. - 6.14 The major urban extension in the Old Catton, Sprowston, Rackheath, and Thorpe St Andrew growth triangle will provide a concentration of growth which can support local services, facilities, and infrastructure including secondary education, high quality public transport links and significant green infrastructure.
-An Area Action

-- Plan and a sustainable development code are being developed.
+To ameliorate the impact of more limited opportunities for non-car trips to strategic employment locations and other facilities in Norwich, it will be particularly important to take a 'whole settlement' approach to the development of Long Stratton to maximise the number of local trips on foot or by cycle. - 6.15 [The major urban extension in the Old Catton, Sprowston, Rackheath, and Thorpe St Andrew growth triangle will provide a concentration of growth which can support local services, facilities, and infrastructure including secondary education, high quality public transport links and significant green infrastructure.
+An Area Action Plan and a sustainable development code are being developed.
 The growth triangle is proposed to accommodate 10,000 dwellings after 2026.
-A large part of the development at Rackheath is promoted as an eco-community under the Government's Eco towns programme.
-The Rackheath eco-community will remain part of this strategy even if the Government programme falters. - 6.15 In South Norfolk the urban edge is partly defined by the Yare valley, and the A47 provides an additional barrier.
-This makes a similar large-scale urban extension inappropriate.
+A large part of the J development at Rackheath was promoted as an eco-community under the previous Government's eco-towns programme.
+[The Rackheath low carbon development remains part of this strategy.] - 6.16 In South Norfolk the urban edge is partly defined by the Yare valley, and the A47 provides an additional barrier.
+This makes a [similar] large-scale urban extension inappropriate.
 The strategy recognises this as well as the presence of the large freestanding market town of Wymondham and allocates moderate growth at a cluster of separate locations.
-This offers a reasonable degree of locational choice for new development in locations with access to public transport routes which currently perform well, or which are prioritised for improvement, and to a range of strategic employment locations. - 6.16 The Joint Core Strategy also promotes development at Long Stratton to achieve local benefits, and improve the link between two regional centres of Norwich and Ipswich, through the provision of a bypass.
-In 2009 a County Council promoted bypass has the benefit of planning permission.
+This offers a reasonable degree of locational choice for new development in locations with access to public transport routes which currently perform well, or which are prioritised for improvement, and to a range of strategic employment locations. - 6.17 The Joint Core Strategy also promotes development at Long Stratton to achieve local benefits, and improve the link between two regional centres of Norwich and Ipswich, through the provision of a bypass.
+In 2009 a County Council promoted bypass had the benefit of planning permission.